top of page

 If you don't want to fix it then I gotta ask.
 Does it make you feel more powerful?
 Is it a strength to push someone down when you could soar above them instead?
 Love conquers all.

-Site Created by Avril's Lyric Creations 2024, Elise Schreiner owner
+Site Updated by Avril's Lyric Creations 2025, Elise Schreiner owner

 • Grey Facebook Icon